 It made sense to Slaughter, though.
 Well, I should say it made sense until he lost to Hulk Hogan in one of the most anti-climatic WrestleMania main events in history and then again in tag fashion at SummerSlam.
 Freshly vanquished and no longer needing foreign sympathies for cheap heat, the GI Joe figure made a decision.
 He wanted his country back.

 What did the Sergeant do?
 Did he save one of the WWF good guys from a dastardly attack?
 Did he help one of the heroes overcome a villain who had cheated in their match?
 Did he make little goodie bags of pogs, Simpsons T-Shirts, and other 1991ish chachkies to send to some members of the military?

-No. He begged like a big chinned dog.
+No. He begged like a big chinned dog for his "country back".

 Come on, America.
 You know I love you, baby.
 Here, I bought you these earrings.

 Know what his country did?
 They took him back.
 Well, actually, the country didn't.
 The WWF did.
 In the days before Twitter, no one got to vote.
 There was no #WWESlaughterYes or #WWESlaughterNo.
 There was just Vince McMahon yelling into his announcer headset, "Sgt.
 Slaughter is welcomed home!"